 Thus, when presented with choosing to accept your offer or a private Ohio health insurance plan, perhaps the biggest variable is the rate that you will pay.
 If all members of your family have no major medical conditions, choosing to purchase your own coverage may be a viable option option, since the rate difference might be substantial.
 A high-deductible HSA or Bronze-tier plan may compare very favorably to the options presented by your employer.

 It is critical that if/when you apply for an individual or family plan, that you don’t overlook the deadline that you have to formally accept the COBRA offer.
 This is important in the event that the offer you receive on your new policy is either unacceptable or will not be available before the deadline.

 You also should allocate at least 3-5 days to review the offer and discuss the details with us, or an experienced licensed broker in Ohio.
 Insurance laws can also be reviewed.
-Remember that although Open Enrollment occurs every year, there is only one chance to enroll in COBRA, so it's important not to miss the deadline.
+Although Open Enrollment occurs every year, there is only one chance to enroll in COBRA, so it's important not to miss the deadline.
 Dental and vision benefits are also often offered.

 Combination Of Different Plans